Nicholas Lash: Education

 Lash was educated at Worth Preparatory School (Jan 1945 – July 1947) and Downside School (Sep 1947 – Dec 1950).
 He studied for the Catholic priesthood at St Mary's College, Oscott, between 1957 and 1963.

 Career

 Military service

 Lash served in the Royal Engineers from 1951 to 1957.
 He was commissioned in the British Army on 10 January 1953 as a second lieutenant, as part of his national service.

 On 1 October 1954, he was promoted to lieutenant and moved to a short-service commission, allowing him to continue his army career.
 He was moved to the Regular Army Reserve of Officers on 29 August 1957, thereby ending his military service.

 Ministry and academia

 After being ordained, he worked as an assistant priest in Slough.
 In 1969, he was elected a Fellow of St Edmund's College, Cambridge, the only college of the University of Cambridge whose college chapel is Roman Catholic.
 From 1971 to 1975, he served as Dean of St Edmund's.
 In 1975, he left the priesthood and became a lecturer in the Faculty of Divinity of the University of Cambridge.
-From 1978 to 1999, he held the post of Norris-Hulse Professor of Divinity at the University of Cambridge, succeeding Donald MacKinnon and being succeeded by Denys Turner.